Merci-chao/userChrome.js/README.md

 > If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.

 ## Settings
 Open [`about:config`](https://support.mozilla.org/kb/about-config-editor-firefox) and search for the prefix `userChromeJS.multiTabRows@Merci.chao.`.
-Settings shown in gray are disabled due to other preferences.
+Settings shown in gray are disabled due to dependency on other preferences.

 If configuring via `user.js` (not recommended), be sure to include the prefix `userChromeJS.multiTabRows@Merci.chao.`.
 Example:
 ```js